elenderg/PAL-1000/instruções de compilação.md

 `If the global is nil, exit.`
 `If the compiler's abort flag is set, exit.`
-`If the global's global body is not blank, resolve the global (compile body).` `If the global's type name is blank, abort with "Invalid global '" then the global's name then "'." and the global's locus; exit.`
+`If the global's global body is not blank, resolve the global (compile body).` `If the global's type name is blank, abort with "_Invalid global '_" then the global's name then "_'._" and the global's locus; exit.`
 `Resolve the global as a variable.`